digitalocean/do-markdownit/README.md

 - `allowedTokens` (`array`): A list of Markdown tokens that should render
 - `transformTokens` (`object`): An object where the keys are Markdown tokens that should be transformed.
-  The transformation is done based on the value which is an `function` that expects a Markdown token as a param and returns the transformed token.
+  The transformation is done based on the value which is a `function` that expects a [Markdown token](https://markdown-it.github.io/markdown-it/#Token) as a param and returns the transformed token.
 </details>